gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

   - Potential varying relationship between richness-LCBD, given dependence of BD on scale

+Identifying the factors that drive the distribution of biodiversity in space is a complex matter.

+Identifying areas of exceptional biodiversity in space is a key question for the conservation and management of natural habitats.
+Yet, there is a plenitude of definitions over what constitutes a key biodiversity area or how to measure it.
+This comes from two overarching challenges: we do not have perfect biological data to assess biodiversity everywhere on Earth, and we do not know all the drivers of biological diversity to compensate for it.
+Given this, we have seen the rise of field-specific methods and metrics, which at best

+Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@Legendre2005AnaBet], is an essential measure to describe the organization of biodiversity in space.
+Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
+Such a method, focusing on specific sites, is useful for both community ecology and conservation biology, as it highlights areas that are most important for their research or conservation values.
+However, LCBD calculation methods require complete information on community composition, such as a community composition matrix $Y$, thus they are inappropriate for partially sampled or unsampled sites.
+To our knowledge, theses methods have mostly been applied on community data from well-defined sampled sites, for example at intervals along a river stream [@Legendre2013BetDiv], hence on discontinuous spatial scales.
+This raises the following questions: 1\) could LCBD indices be extended to continuous spatial scales, and 2\) could this provide novel ecological insights in poorly sampled regions?
+We aim to answer these questions by combining the LCBD calculation methods with predictive biogeography approaches, and suggest that this would allow for the identification of hotspots with high conservation value in poorly sampled regions.

+Yet, predictive approaches are increasingly common and some methods, such as species distribution models (SDMs), can generate novel ecological insights for unsampled or lesser-known locations [@Poisot2019DatSyn].
+This approach has yet to be combined with LCBD methods, and raises the issue of calculating the uniqueness scores on much larger community matrices.

 Ecological communities can be viewed as simply an assemblage of species.
 Such a view opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs).
 At their